Tearsheet

 AI Analysis | Feedback

 Michael Rosenthal is a Founder and the Chief Operating Officer of MP Materials.
-He has managed the Mountain Pass operation since the Company acquired the site in 2017.
-Before MP Materials, he was a Partner at QVT Financial, an investment management firm, where he concentrated on investments in the global automotive sector and in China.
-Prior to joining QVT, he worked as a senior high yield credit analyst for Shenkman Capital Management.
+He co-founded the company with James Litinsky and has managed the Mountain Pass operation since the company acquired the site in 2017.
+Before MP Materials, he was a Partner at QVT Financial, an investment management firm, where he focused on investments in the global automotive sector and in China.
+Prior to QVT, he worked as a senior high-yield credit analyst at Shenkman Capital Management.
+QVT Financial was also a key institutional investor in the acquisition and relaunch of the Mountain Pass mine.

-Elliot D. Hoops joined MP Materials as its General Counsel and Secretary in May 2021.
-Prior to MP Materials, he was Vice President and Deputy General Counsel at Penn National Gaming, Inc. (now known as PENN Entertainment, Inc.) from January 2019 to May 2021, where he was responsible for various legal matters, including commercial transactions, financings, corporate governance, securities law, and gaming regulatory compliance.
-Before Penn, he spent over a decade at Pinnacle Entertainment, Inc., managing diverse legal matters and several public company transactions, including acquisitions and a spin-off.
-Earlier in his career, he was an associate at Holland & Knight LLP and an attorney advisor with the U.S. Securities and Exchange Commission.
+Elliot Hoops joined MP Materials as its General Counsel and Secretary in May 2021.
+Prior to joining MP Materials, he served as Vice President and Deputy General Counsel at Penn National Gaming, Inc. (now PENN Entertainment, Inc.) from January 2019 to May 2021, where he was responsible for various legal matters, including commercial transactions, financings, corporate governance, securities law, and gaming regulatory compliance.

 AI Analysis | Feedback